CodeFromAnywhere/openapi-explorer/README.md

 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
 We deployed this using [Vercel Platform](https://vercel.com) and so can you.

+This is a next project showcasing the [openapi-for-humans OpenAPI Explorer](https://github.com/CodeFromAnywhere/openapi-for-humans-react).